-General Minimum Qualifications: Requires a bachelor's degree or equivalent plus four years of related experience, of which at least two years should be of direct IRB experience.
+General Minimum Qualifications: A bachelor's degree or equivalent, plus four years of related experience, of which at least two years should be of direct IRB experience.

 Additional Specific Minimum Qualifications: The Senior IRB Specialist must have up to date knowledge of state and federal regulations and be familiar with policies, guidelines and ethical codes related to the protection of human subjects in research.
 Strong interpersonal and writing skills, and experience with computerized databases and word processing, are essential.

-Preferred Qualifications: Preferred qualifications include experience with behavioral and social sciences human research; knowledge of international ethical codes and regulations governing human subjects; certification as an IRB professional.
-Experience with biomedical human research is also a plus.
+Preferred Qualifications: Experience with biomedical, behavioral, and social sciences human research, knowledge of international ethical codes and regulations governing human subjects research, and certification as an IRB professional are preferred.